codesue/codesue/README.md

 I’m a machine learning engineer, open source contributor, and language learning enthusiast.
 I sometimes build tiny projects as active learning exercises.
-Some of my projects are available on [GitHub](https://github.com/codesue).
+Some of my projects are available right here on GitHub.

 I write about what I'm learning and building on [codesue.com](https://codesue.com).